cosmos/cosmos-sdk/docs/concepts/using-the-sdk/simulation.md

 This allows for a more controlled and deterministic simulation setup while allowing the state space to still be pseudo-randomly simulated.
 The list of available parameters is listed [here](https://github.com/cosmos/cosmos-sdk/blob/adf6ddd4a807c8363e33083a3281f6a5e112ab89/x/simulation/params.go#L170-L178).

 ::: tip
-These modes are not excluding between each other.
+These modes are not mutually exclusive.
 So you can for example run a randomly generated genesis state (`1`) with manually generated simulation params (`3`).
 :::

 ## Usage